Near-Optimal Performance Bounds for Orthogonal and Permutation Group Synchronization via Spectral Methods: Proofs

 where $\sigma < c_0\sqrt{nd^{-1}}$ for a small constant $c_0$.
 From~\eqref{eq:keyest}, it holds that

 where the first term above follows from $\|\BZ\|= \sqrt{n}$,~\eqref{eq:dk1}, and $\sigma < \sqrt{n/d}.$ \end{proof}

+Next we proceed to prove~\eqref{eq:dk1}-\eqref{eq:corr2}.
 Our analysis will frequently use the following important fact about Gaussian random matrix. \begin{theorem}{\bf \cite[Theorem 4.4.5]{V18}} For any $\BX\in\RR^{n\times m}$ random matrix whose entries are i.i.d. standard normal random variables.
 For any $t > 0$, it holds

 with probability at least $1 - 2\exp(-t^2).$ \end{theorem} The next two lemmas provide the proof of~\eqref{eq:dk1} and~\eqref{eq:dk2}.